eclipse/paho.mqtt.embedded-c/README.md

 incoming message processing and to send keep-alive packets in time
 - `TCP` network communication is out of the library scope.
 `MqttClient::Network` object must be provided with `read` and `write` implementations
-- System current time function is provided externally by `MqttClient::Time` object to allow easy adaptation for any other environments
+- System current time and other functions are provided externally by `MqttClient::System` object to allow easy adaptation to any other environments
 - External logger. `MqttClient::Logger` object is used to print logs with any convenient way for particular environment
 - No heap memory allocations.